Importance of Accreditation

 Accreditation Council for Business Schools and Programs (ACBSP)

-The following degree programs taught within The Malcolm Baldrige School of Business are programmatically accredited by the Accreditation Council for Business Schools and Programs.
+The following degree programs taught within the Malcolm Baldrige School of Business are programmatically accredited by the Accreditation Council for Business Schools and Programs.
 Accreditation Council for Business Schools and Programs was established in 1988 and is the only business program accrediting agency that offers programmatic accreditation for associate, baccalaureate, and graduate degree programs.
 Its mission is to promote continuous improvement and recognize excellence for the business programs it programmatically accredits.
-For more information, visit www.acbsp.org.
-Accreditation Council for Business Schools and Programs membership page is located at https://www.acbsp.org/page/our_members.
+For more information, visit https://www.acbsp.org.
+Accreditation Council for Business Schools and Programs membership page is located at https://www.acbsp.org/page/membership-benefits.

 Commission on Collegiate Nursing Education